woernerm/fluent_anvil_copy/README.md

 provide all required parameter values to `validate(value, *args, **kwargs)` which in turn passes them on to your validation function.

-If validation passes, nothing happes.
+If validation succeeds, nothing happens.
 In the above example, the label text is set to an empty string.
 If validation fails, a ValidationError is thrown.
-The exception message will contain the desired translation defined earlier.
+The exception message will contain the desired translation corresponding to the message id `"deadline-in-the-past"` as defined earlier.

 Multiple validation steps can be combined during initialization by alternately providing validation function and Fluent message id like this: